abe-winter/abe-winter.github.io/_posts/2019-10-12-cancel-github.md

 ## Assumptions about centralization that won't hold true

 Leaning on facebook to install a backdoor is silly.
 FB is adding end-to-end encryption because they expect to hemorrhage users when other networks add it.
+Consumers have been trained to look for SSL on their bank, they'll ask for this too.
 And generally, relying on criminals to use a centralized service is stupid.

 It's highly likely that we'll see hobbyist wifi chips, CPUs and cell phones in the very near future, especially as linux support for most hardware becomes progressively crappier.
 Will it be cutting edge? *It doesn't have to be*.
 Cell phones have been 'good enough' since the iphone came out.
 My ancient Nexus 5 still boots fine.